alexsmithfanning/group-website-project/README.md

 **To preview what it looks like right now, click <a href="http://alexsmithfanning.github.io/group-website-project/">here</a>.**

+## Welcome Mrs. Green!

+### Grading

+#### How to download the code

+To make it easier to grade the project, I'd suggest that you download the entire project as an Info-ZIP archive and then extract it.
+You can do that by going to the top of the page and pressing the button named `Download ZIP`.
+I'm going to assume you know what to do from there.

+Or, if you can't find the button, you can always use [this link](https://github.com/alexsmithfanning/group-website-project/archive/gh-pages.zip) to download the latest version of the project.
+It's the same process no matter how you decide to go about obtaining it.

+#### If you have any issues

+If you have problems accessing anything, just email me at <a href="mailto:alexsmithfanning@gmail.com" target="_top">my personal email address</a> (alexsmithfanning@gmail.com). **Do not contact me via my school Google account, I do not look at it very often!**

 ## Contributing to this project

 **All pull requests will be ignored unless you are an active part of my group with a GitHub account.
 This project does not allow outside sources of contribution.**